Prince George's County

 TAX SALE INFORMATION AND PROCEDURES

 This document was prepared to provide relevant information regarding the annual Prince George’s County Tax Sale and the legal requirements of the County as well as the purchaser of a tax sale certificate.
-Legal references here in refer to the Tax Property Article of the Annotated Code of Maryland.
+Legal references herein refer to the Tax Property Article of the Annotated Code of Maryland.

-Liens on properties offered at the 2023 Prince George’s County Tax Sale are subject to the following procedures.
+Liens on properties offered at the 2025 Prince George’s County Tax Sale are subject to the following procedures.
 The County shall offer lien certificates on individual properties via an Internet-based, sealed (direct) bid auction using the high bid premium method as provided for in the Annotated Code of Maryland, Tax Property Article§14-817(b)(2) et. seq.

 TAX INFORMATION

 Ordinary taxes, which include taxes on real property, are due and payable without interest as of the first day of July in each taxable year.
 Under the annual payment schedule, the taxes are overdue and in arrears on the first day of the succeeding October.
-Under the semi annual payment schedule, the first installment becomes delinquent as of October 1stand the second installment becomes delinquent as of January 1st.
+Under the semi-annual payment schedule, the first installment becomes delinquent as of October 1st, and the second installment becomes delinquent as of January 1st.
 Interest accrues at the rate of one and two-thirds percent (1-2/3%) per month or any fraction of a month until paid (Section 14-603 and Section 14-703).
-Interest charges are posted on the first day of each month beginning October 1st until paid.
+Interest charges are posted on the first day of each month, beginning October 1st, until paid.

-Any unpaid, State, County, City, and Municipal taxes on real property constitute a lien on the real property from the date they become due until paid (Section 14-804).
+Any unpaid State, County, City, and Municipal taxes on real property constitute a lien on the real property from the date they become due until paid (Section 14-804).

 It is mandatory that the Collector of Taxes sell, at the time prescribed by local law, any property on which taxes are in arrears (Section 14-808).

-Thirty days or more before the date property is first advertised for tax sale in a newspaper, the Collector is required to mail a statement to the person who last appears as an owner on the Collector’s tax rolls.
-The statement contains the owner’s name, the amount of taxes due, and notice that the property must be sold if the taxes are not paid.
+Thirty days or more before the date the property is first advertised for tax sale in a newspaper, the Collector is required to mail a statement to the person who last appears as an owner on the Collector’s tax rolls.
+The statement contains the owner’s name, the amount of taxes due, and a notice that the property must be sold if the taxes are not paid.
 For this purpose, Prince George's County prepares delinquent tax bills to which the required notice is attached (Section14-812).

 Once a week for four successive weeks, the Collector will publish a listing of the delinquent properties in one or more local newspapers.
-This advertisement serves as notice to the property owners, and any lien holders, that the property is to be sold.
-The advertisement will contain the date, time, and place of the sale, as well as a description of the property, name of the person who last appears on the Collector’s tax roll as the owner, the assessed value of the property as determined by the last assessment and the tax sale amount.
-The tax sale amount advertised includes, or may include the delinquent taxes (State, County, and Municipal, where applicable), interest from October of the levy year through the month of sale, trash & garbage charges, special improvement assessments(total unpaid), front foot benefit charges, tax liens, etc. An advertising fee of $30.00 is also included in the total.
+This advertisement serves as notice to the property owners and any lien holders that the property is to be sold.
+The advertisement will contain the date, time, and place of the sale, as well as a description of the property, the name of the person who last appears on the Collector’s tax roll as the owner, the assessed value of the property as determined by the last assessment and the tax sale amount.
+The tax sale amount advertised includes or may include the delinquent taxes (State, County, and Municipal, where applicable), interest from October of the levy year through the month of sale, trash & garbage charges, special improvement assessments (total unpaid), front foot benefit charges, tax liens, etc. An advertising fee of $30.00 is also included in the total.
 The list of delinquent properties may also be found on the tax sale website.

 THE TAX SALE

 Each parcel of property offered at tax sale will be sold as an entirety (Section 14-814).
 No property will be sold for a sum less than the advertised price.
 When sold, the County’s lien on the property passes to the bidder/purchaser (Section 14-817).
 A Tax Sale purchase does not automatically convey title to a purchaser; there are legal procedures that must be satisfied before becoming the owner of an auctioned property.
 The current owner may redeem by paying the taxes owed.
-Until the Final Order of Foreclosure is signed, and a deed is issued to the Tax Sale purchaser, the current owner maintains ownership of the property.
+Until the Final Order of Foreclosure is signed by the Judge and a deed is issued to the Tax Sale purchaser, the current owner maintains ownership of the property.

 All bids shall be submitted on the website.
-Bids can be submitted beginning May 1, 2023.
-Certificates will be awarded to the highest bidder on May 8, 2023, in accordance with the batch listings that will be posted on the website.
+Bids can be submitted beginning May 5, 2025.
+Certificates will be awarded to the highest bidder on May 12, 2025, in accordance with the batch listings that will be posted on the website.
 Batches are subgroups of the advertised list of properties that serve as a means of organizing tax certificates for the purpose of facilitating bid submission.
 Each tax certificate in each Batch is offered independently of every other tax certificate in that batch.
 A unique closing time is established for each batch.

 * Public Auction First batch will close at 10:00 a.m.
 EST.